pratik20gb/Obys-Agency/README.md

 https://pratik20gb.github.io/Obys-Agency/

 Overview
 The "Obys Agency Website Clone" project is a frontend development exercise that involves creating a visually appealing and responsive website similar to the official Obys Agency website.
-This project was completed as part of your Front End Domination course, and it allowed you to showcase your skills in HTML, Tailwind CSS, JavaScript, and React.js.
 Project Objectives
 The main objectives of this project are:
 To replicate the overall design and user experience of the Obys Agency website.